Texas Instruments (NASDAQ:TXN) PT Raised to $220.00

-Texas Instruments (NASDAQ:TXN) had its price target raised by equities research analysts at Susquehanna Bancshares from $200.00 to $220.00 in a note issued to investors on Wednesday, Stock Target Advisor reports.
-The firm currently has a “positive” rating on the semiconductor company’s stock.
-Susquehanna Bancshares’ target price suggests a potential upside of 18.39% from the stock’s previous close.
+Texas Instruments (NASDAQ:TXN) had its price objective increased by Susquehanna from $200.00 to $220.00 in a research report sent to investors on Wednesday morning, The Fly reports.
+Susquehanna currently has a positive rating on the semiconductor company’s stock.

-Other analysts have also recently issued reports about the stock.
-Summit Insights upgraded shares of Texas Instruments from a “hold” rating to a “buy” rating in a research note on Wednesday, January 27th.
-Rosenblatt Securities lifted their target price on shares of Texas Instruments from $200.00 to $220.00 and gave the stock a “buy” rating in a research report on Wednesday.
-Raymond James raised shares of Texas Instruments from a “market perform” rating to an “outperform” rating and set a $220.00 price target on the stock in a report on Monday, March 1st.
-Mizuho lifted their target price on shares of Texas Instruments from $175.00 to $185.00 and gave the company a “neutral” rating in a research note on Wednesday.
-Finally, JPMorgan Chase & Co. reissued a “buy” rating and set a $200.00 price target on shares of Texas Instruments in a research report on Friday, February 5th.
-Four investment analysts have rated the stock with a sell rating, seven have issued a hold rating and seventeen have given a buy rating to the company.
-Texas Instruments presently has an average rating of “Hold” and an average price target of $189.23.
+Other equities research analysts also recently issued research reports about the stock.
+JPMorgan Chase & Co. reaffirmed a buy rating and set a $200.00 price target on shares of Texas Instruments in a research note on Friday, February 5th.
+Jefferies Financial Group raised their price objective on shares of Texas Instruments from $185.00 to $206.00 and gave the stock a buy rating in a report on Wednesday, January 27th.
+Stifel Nicolaus raised their price objective on shares of Texas Instruments from $170.00 to $190.00 and gave the stock a hold rating in a report on Thursday, April 15th.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of Texas Instruments from $170.00 to $185.00 and gave the stock a hold rating in a report on Wednesday.
+Finally, Royal Bank of Canada raised their price objective on shares of Texas Instruments from $155.00 to $180.00 and gave the stock a sector perform rating in a report on Wednesday, January 27th.
+Four equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and seventeen have assigned a buy rating to the stock.
+The stock presently has a consensus rating of Hold and a consensus target price of $189.23.

-Texas Instruments (NASDAQ:TXN) last posted its earnings results on Tuesday, April 27th.
-The semiconductor company reported $1.87 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.56 by $0.31.
+Texas Instruments (NASDAQ:TXN) last issued its earnings results on Tuesday, April 27th.
+The semiconductor company reported $1.87 EPS for the quarter, beating the Zacks’ consensus estimate of $1.56 by $0.31.
 Texas Instruments had a net margin of 36.24% and a return on equity of 61.05%.
-The company had revenue of $4.29 billion for the quarter, compared to analyst estimates of $3.98 billion.
-During the same quarter in the prior year, the business posted $1.14 EPS.
-The firm’s revenue was up 28.8% compared to the same quarter last year.
-As a group, equities analysts anticipate that Texas Instruments will post 5.48 earnings per share for the current fiscal year.
+The business had revenue of $4.29 billion for the quarter, compared to the consensus estimate of $3.98 billion.
+During the same quarter last year, the firm posted $1.14 EPS.
+The business’s revenue for the quarter was up 28.8% compared to the same quarter last year.
+Equities research analysts expect that Texas Instruments will post 5.48 EPS for the current fiscal year.

+The business also recently declared a quarterly dividend, which will be paid on Monday, May 17th.
+Shareholders of record on Monday, May 3rd will be given a dividend of $1.02 per share.
+The ex-dividend date of this dividend is Friday, April 30th.
+This represents a $4.08 dividend on an annualized basis and a dividend yield of 2.26%.
+Texas Instruments’s dividend payout ratio (DPR) is 77.86%.

-In related news, CEO Richard K. Templeton sold 109,584 shares of Texas Instruments stock in a transaction on Monday, February 1st.
+In related news, VP Darla H. Whitaker sold 30,658 shares of the business’s stock in a transaction that occurred on Thursday, February 11th.
+The shares were sold at an average price of $177.41, for a total value of $5,439,035.78.
+Following the sale, the vice president now directly owns 73,304 shares in the company, valued at approximately $13,004,862.64.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Richard K. Templeton sold 109,584 shares of the business’s stock in a transaction that occurred on Monday, February 1st.
 The stock was sold at an average price of $170.05, for a total transaction of $18,634,759.20.
-Following the completion of the sale, the chief executive officer now directly owns 579,059 shares of the company’s stock, valued at $98,468,982.95.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, VP Hagop H. Kozanian sold 37,538 shares of Texas Instruments stock in a transaction on Monday, February 1st.
-The stock was sold at an average price of $171.88, for a total value of $6,452,031.44.
-Following the sale, the vice president now directly owns 52,732 shares of the company’s stock, valued at $9,063,576.16.
+Following the completion of the sale, the chief executive officer now owns 579,059 shares in the company, valued at $98,468,982.95.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 403,389 shares of company stock valued at $69,314,467 over the last ninety days.
-Insiders own 0.73% of the company’s stock.
+Insiders have sold a total of 403,389 shares of company stock worth $69,314,467 over the last 90 days.
+0.73% of the stock is owned by insiders.

-Several institutional investors have recently modified their holdings of TXN.
-Delta Asset Management LLC TN increased its position in shares of Texas Instruments by 198.2% in the fourth quarter.
-Delta Asset Management LLC TN now owns 170 shares of the semiconductor company’s stock valued at $28,000 after acquiring an additional 113 shares during the last quarter.
-Atlas Private Wealth Advisors grew its position in shares of Texas Instruments by 512.5% in the first quarter.
-Atlas Private Wealth Advisors now owns 147 shares of the semiconductor company’s stock valued at $28,000 after purchasing an additional 123 shares during the last quarter.
-Lloyd Advisory Services LLC. bought a new stake in shares of Texas Instruments in the fourth quarter valued at approximately $30,000.
-TRU Independence Asset Management 2 LLC bought a new stake in shares of Texas Instruments in the fourth quarter valued at approximately $30,000.
-Finally, Curi Capital bought a new stake in shares of Texas Instruments in the fourth quarter valued at approximately $30,000.
-Institutional investors own 83.12% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in TXN.
+Wealth Alliance raised its holdings in shares of Texas Instruments by 2.6% in the 3rd quarter.
+Wealth Alliance now owns 9,553 shares of the semiconductor company’s stock worth $1,364,000 after purchasing an additional 238 shares in the last quarter.
+OLD Mission Capital LLC bought a new stake in shares of Texas Instruments in the 3rd quarter worth approximately $207,000.
+IHT Wealth Management LLC raised its holdings in shares of Texas Instruments by 10.9% in the 3rd quarter.
+IHT Wealth Management LLC now owns 14,507 shares of the semiconductor company’s stock worth $2,072,000 after purchasing an additional 1,431 shares in the last quarter.
+Kingsview Wealth Management LLC raised its holdings in shares of Texas Instruments by 12.8% in the 3rd quarter.
+Kingsview Wealth Management LLC now owns 37,618 shares of the semiconductor company’s stock worth $5,372,000 after purchasing an additional 4,264 shares in the last quarter.
+Finally, Chiron Capital Management LLC acquired a new stake in shares of Texas Instruments during the third quarter valued at approximately $111,000.
+Institutional investors and hedge funds own 83.12% of the company’s stock.

 About Texas Instruments